zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/update-portworx-geography-info.md

 ## Update Portworx Geography Info in Kubernetes

 There are different ways in which you can provide this information to Portworx nodes based on your scheduler.
-If you want to set the rack, zone and region information using environment variables, click the link below.
+If you want to set the rack, zone and region information using environment variables, [click here](/reference/CLI/data-volumes/update-geography-info).

-{% page-ref page="../reference/command-line/data-volumes/update-geography-info.md" %}

 ### Providing rack info to Portworx using node labels {#providing-rack-info-to-portworx-using-node-labels}